src-d/blog/content/upcoming/enry.md

 Calculating the mean spent time to process a file for both tools, on average *enry* is 211% faster than *linguist*.

-Considering that *enry* follows the same algorithms that *linguist* uses, it looks like the performance improvement is given by the chosen language to develop them.
+Considering that *enry* follows the same algorithms that *linguist* does, it looks like the performance improvement is given by the chosen language to develop them.

-However, it should be noted that in a few cases enry could turn slower than linguist due to Golang regexp while Ruby uses [oniguruma](https://github.com/kkos/oniguruma) as a regular expression engine (a regular expression library written in C).
+However, it should be noted that in a few cases *enry* could turn slower than linguist due to Golang regexp while Ruby uses [oniguruma](https://github.com/kkos/oniguruma) as a regular expression engine (a regular expression library written in C).

 ## enry CLI
 *enry* can be used as a command too